TRUFFLE HUNTING IN ITALY

 - Spacious double or twin rooms, some suites available.

-- Lunch at a typical local trattoria (informal restaurant) with local dishes, truffles and freshly made pasta.
+- Lunch at a local trattoria (informal restaurant) with local dishes, truffles and freshly made pasta.

 - Dinner at the hotel including truffle dishes and truffle-flavoured sauces.

-- A trip to an ancient castle to visit the wine cellars and to sample the fine wines of Emilia Romagna.
+- A trip to an ancient castle to visit the wine cellars and sample the wines of Emilia Romagna.

 - Time to relax and enjoy cocktails, spa treatments and delicious food at the hotel.